Next Up

 Strand Larsen needs to shine

-Strand Larsen has made a promising start with three goals and one assist in eight games across competitions.
-But he has yet to establish himself as an undisputed starter, and with Mateta back, games like today’s against Leeds United could be vital.
+Strand Larsen has made a promising start with three goals and one assist in eight games across competitions, but he has yet to establish himself as an undisputed starter, and with Mateta back, games like today’s against Leeds United could be vital.

 Mateta received a mixed response from fans when he came on in the second half against Larnaca.
 The approach the 28-year-old took to trying to secure a January exit didn’t sit well with a large portion of the Holmesdale End.